hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 - quite verbose
 - box primitives
 - intrusive: each Effect implementation needs an `accept` method for each Visitor it accepts
-- elements we're traversing need a common supertype.
+- elements we're traversing must be in a hierarchy and thus need a common Visitor-specific supertype.

 ---